 I’ve got weekend plans… well, plans for the bananas sitting at the top of your fruit bowl.
 We’re not going to let them languish like we usually do for banana bread or those Almond Flour Banana Bread Cookies we love so much.
 No… these bananas have a perfectly-ripe breakfast calling: banana pancakes!
 Not just any banana pancakes – we’re dredging sliced bananas in pancake batter and cooking like little coins.
 Tiny banana stuffed pancakes?
 Little banana fritter.
-Yes exactly, that’s the weekend vibe.
+Yes exactly, this banana pancake recipe is the weekend vibe.

 Here’s What You’ll Need To Make These Mini Banana Pancakes:

 • all-purpose flour though you can use a gluten-free flour blend if you prefer